canonical/ubuntu-core-docs/docs/reference/assertions/account.md

 The index for this assertion is the `account-id` and the fields are typically used in the following order:

 - `validation` when set to `certified` means that the authority is confident in that the display name accurately describes the owner of the account while `unproven` means that no checks have been performed.
-- `display-name` is a human-friendly name for the account-d, while  username` is an optional username associated with the account.
+- `display-name` is a human-friendly name for the account-d, while username is an optional username associated with the account.
 - `timestamp` contains the UTC formatted date and time that

-See [Assertion format](/t/assertions/19742#heading--format) for details on fields common to most assertions.
+See [Assertion format](/reference/assertions/index.md#assertion-format) for details on fields common to most assertions.

-<h2 id='heading--example'>Example assertion</h2>
+## Example assertion

 The following is a typical account assertion: